 Madeira: Funchal – Porto Santo – Desertas – Funchal

-As Europe begins to emerge from the long cold winter, the allure of the semi tropical islands of Madeira beckon.
+As Europe begins to contemplate the long nights of winter, the allure of the semi tropical islands of Madeira beckon.
 If its warm summer sailing, deep blue seas and miles of sandy beaches you’re after, this trip is for you.
 The Santa Maria Manuela leaves the beautiful island of Funchal for the stunning anchorage and golden sands of Porto Santo.
 Upon its return the ship sails through the natural sanctuary of Ilhas Desertas.

 There is an open invitation to get fully involved in all aspects of sailing during this short passage between the islands, from helming to trimming sails and from navigation to going aloft.